sanaaziz-analyst/London_Underground_Reliability_and_Station_Demand_Analysis/README.md

 - The full Python cleaning work for the station footfall data is in [london_underground_station_footfall.ipynb](london_underground_station_footfall.ipynb)
 - The SQL queries used to analyse reliability trends are in [lost_customer_hours_sql.sql](lost_customer_hours_sql.sql)
 - The SQL queries used to analyse station demand, and combine it with reliability, are in [clean_station_footfall_sql.sql](clean_station_footfall_sql.sql)
-- The script used to source real station photographs for the interactive map is in [scripts/fetch_station_images.py](scripts/fetch_station_images.py)
 - The finished five page Power BI report can be found in this repository as a pbix file

 ---